DucManhPhan/DucManhPhan.github.io/_posts/2018-09-10-How-to-configure-Addons-Nodejs.md

 ```

-## Setup the node-gyp and make the binding.gyp file.
+## Setup the node.gyp and make the binding.gyp file.

   - Make binding.gyp file.